sudikshas/Racial_Classification_XAI_Model/README.md

 5. visit the "generate_stats in the config file and customize your own parameters.
 Type `python generate_plots.py` to generate statistics and plots.

 ### Testing if your input is valid
 1. After you customized your parameters for the "model_param", please type `python run.py test`.
-Check the returned message, if it says "You are all set!
-Please type python run.py to train your model.", then type `python run.py` in the terminal.
+Check the returned message, if it says **"You are all set!
+Please type python run.py to train your model."**, then type `python run.py` in the terminal.
 2. After you customized your parameters for the "integrated_grad", please type `python integrated_grad.py test`.
-Check the returned message, if it says "You are all set!
-Please type "python integrated_grad.py to generate the activation maps.", then type `python integrated_grad.py` in the terminal.
+Check the returned message, if it says **"You are all set!
+Please type "python integrated_grad.py to generate the activation maps."**, then type `python integrated_grad.py` in the terminal.

 ### Moving forward